SirHarveyBix/next-js/data-fetching/README.md

 [[uid].js](./pages/[uid].js)

-this will be ran only on the server
+This will be ran only on the server / will be generated only at the request

 ```js
 export async function getServerSideProps(context) {